top of page

 By Luke Barbosa, Owner of Heat and Air Gurus

 Let’s be real: no one wakes up excited to spend their hard-earned money on HVAC repairs.
-I’ve been serving homes in Lewisville, Castle Hills, and the surrounding areas for over two decades, and I’ve seen the same preventable issues pop up again and again.
+I’ve been serving homes in Lewisville, Castle Hills, and the surrounding areas for over two decades.
+In that time, I’ve seen the same preventable issues pop up repeatedly.

-I’m not just your typical HVAC guy; I’m your neighbor, and I want to help you stay comfortable without the drama (or the big repair bill).
+I’m not just your typical HVAC guy; I’m your neighbor.
+I want to help you stay comfortable without the drama (or the big repair bill).
 Here are three simple things you can do right now to keep your system running strong and avoid HVAC Repairs in Lewisville.

 1. Change Your Air Filter — And Choose the Right One

-This one might sound obvious, but you’d be shocked how many systems we get called to repair that are struggling just because of a clogged or incorrect filter.
+This might sound obvious, but you’d be shocked how many systems we are called to repair due to a clogged or incorrect filter.

-Here’s the deal: your air filter isn’t just there to catch dust — it protects your blower motor, coil, your duct system, and yes — your lungs.
-A dirty filter will restrict airflow, make your system work harder, and a poorly fitted filter can let debris bypass the system entirely, eventually causing it to shut down altogether.
+Here’s the deal: your air filter isn’t just there to catch dust — it protects your blower motor, coil, duct system, and yes — your lungs.
+A dirty filter restricts airflow, makes your system work harder, and a poorly fitted filter can let debris bypass the system entirely.
+This can eventually cause it to shut down altogether.

 • Don’t trust the label.
 The printed size on most filters is rounded.
-Instead, measure the actual dimensions of your filter slot with a tape measure.
+Measure the actual dimensions of your filter slot with a tape measure.

-• The filter should fit snug, but not so tight you have to wrestle it out.
+• The filter should fit snugly, but not so tight that you have to wrestle to remove it.

 • Avoid overly restrictive filters like some high MERV-rated or cheap 3M models unless your system is designed for them.